Each Import, Export, Changings and Tables parameter can have one of the following representations:

 When connecting tables to the Xtract BAPI component, a data mapping is executed automatically.

-To correctly map the data, the following requirements must be met:
+To correctly map the data, the following requirements apply:

 Tip: If the column names and / or datatypes of the input table and the Xtract BAPI table do not match, add a Derived Column component to convert the input data.